ahorguelin/dots/README.md

 # dots
-Dotfiles for WM and VS Code jsons
+Dotfiles for WM and VS Code jsons.
+The goal is to start from a fresh linux install and have a somewhat painless experience for a destkop.
+Configuration is VERY minimalist and relies on tray icons / rofi rather than full ricing.
+Color scheme for apps are achieved by pywal.

+## Install server distro of choice

 ## Install packages
 - Xorg